The weeping song…

 The weeping song

-Inflamed hate had stolen his dreams of a world knowing utopia and peace.
+Inflamed hate had stole his dreams of a world knowing utopia and peace.
 Old Poet whispered.
 Please send food, water and medicine to the areas of our world knowing war and violence.
 Please don’t send soldiers.
 Soldiers do what they support to do.
 Fight, kill and die for the old men in Washington D.C.

 He looked into the mirror.
 A sober face looked back.
 A sober face of a man drowning in dreams dispersed in the lost and found of dreams and hope.
 He don’t know the face looking back.
 He had become a stranger.

 He was once a soldier, he was once a business man and now he rest his hope in his children and his grandchildren.
-He held deep regret.
+He hold deep regret.
 His father gave him Vietnam and he left a world filled with terror and hate.

 He had weeps for brothers to suicide and drugs, he weeps for good friends lost to war.
 Today he weeps for strangers killed in the new war of terror and hate.